 Amended - October 27, 1986 Corrected – June 9, 1997

-Amended - November 28, 1988 Amended – October 10, 2006_____
+Amended - November 28, 1988 Amended – October 10, 2006

+Amended – _____ , 2018

+Former City Council Policy L-5 is Combined in this Policy

 DRIVEWAY APPROACHES

-GENERAL
+I. GENERAL

-A permit will be required prior to any driveway construction within the street right-of-way.
-All construction shall conform with the Standard Plans and Specifications of the City of Newport Beach.
+An encroachment permit shall be required prior to any driveway construction within the street right-of-way.
+All construction shall conform with the Standard Plans and Specifications of the City of Newport Beach, which may be amended from time-to-time.
 Brick, textured concrete or flat stone surfacing may be used subject to Public Works Department approval.
 Such brick, textured concrete or flat stone surfacing may not be used on Bayside Drive.

-The number of driveway openings shall be kept to a minimum so as to preserve on-street parking and to reduce the points of traffic conflict.
+The number and width of driveway openings shall be kept to a minimum allowed by City standards so as to preserve on-street parking and to reduce the points of traffic conflict.

-The term 'Curb Opening" shall mean the total width of the approach including the slope distances on the curb.
-The term "Approach Bottom" shall mean the total width of the approach less the slope distances on the curbs.
+The term “Curb Opening“ shall mean the total width of the approach including the slope distances on the curb.
+The term ”Approach Bottom“ shall mean the total width of the approach less the slope distances on the curbs.

-Curb openings shall not be constructed closer than 5 feet to the beginning of the curvature of a curb return, fire hydrant, traffic signal/ pedestrian street light, utility pole/ anchor/ pedestal, trees or vent pipe, unless approved by the Public Works Department.
+Curb openings shall not be constructed closer than five (5) feet to the beginning of the curvature of a curb return, crosswalk, fire hydrant, traffic signal/street light, utility pole/ anchor/ pedestal or trees, unless approved by the Public Works Department.

 The entire curb opening shall be within the prolongation of the property lines except when cross easements provide for a common driveway along the mutual property line.

 No permit shall be issued for driveways on Clubhouse Drive, Glen Drive, Balboa Island or on the ocean side of Ocean Boulevard without City Council approval.
-No curb openings will be permitted on Ocean Boulevard when access is available from an existing alley, street or improved private roadway.
+No curb openings shall be permitted on Ocean Boulevard when access is available from an existing alley, street or improved private roadway.

-No permit shall be issued if the driveway construction requires the removal of a street tree until such removal has been approved by the General Services Director.

 No permit shall be issued if the driveway encroaches on a crosswalk area.

-No permit shall be issued if the driveway construction requires the relocation of any public facility such as fire hydrants utility pole/ anchor/ pedestal, tree, vault, vent pipes, or street lights until approved by the Public Works Department and a deposit has been made to cover the cost of relocation.
-Property owner shall pay all costs for the relocation of any public facilities.
+No permit shall be issued if the driveway construction requires the relocation of any public facility such as fire hydrants utility pole/ anchor/ pedestal, street tree, vault, vent pipes, or street lights without prior written approved of the Public Works Department and a deposit has been made to cover the cost of relocation.
+The property owner shall pay all costs for the relocation of any public facilities.

-No permit shall be issued unless the applicant agrees that at no cost to the City he will remove any driveway opening that is or will be abandoned, and reconstruct curb, gutter and sidewalk (if applicable) to City Standards.
+No permit shall be issued unless the applicant agrees to remove any existing driveway opening that is or will be abandoned, and reconstruct curb, gutter and sidewalk (if applicable) to City Standards at no cost to the City.

-Where practical, difficulties or hardships may result from the strict application of this policy, minor dimensional variances may be granted with written approval of the Public Works Director.
+Where practical, difficulties or hardships may result from the strict application of this policy, minor dimensional variances may be granted with prior written approval of the Public Works Director.

 Nothing herein shall be construed as preventing any person from appealing to the City Council for relief from the applications of this policy.